georust/rinex/README.md

 - Fast
   - Parse and render reports in a few seconds
-  - Resolve PVT solutions as well
+  - Perform precise Geodetic surveys in a few seconds, with our PVT solver
 - Open sources
   - Read and access all the code
   - All examples based on Open data